Clsclear/tutorial-template/docs/source/usage.rst

 Accept Terms
 ------------

 To get started, you need to accept our Terms and Conditions.
-Please review and accept them by clicking the link below:
+Please review the terms below:

 .. code-block:: console

-   link here
+   :doc:`Terms and Conditions <terms>`

 Registering
 -----------